-In addition to any constraint contained above, the Scheme may not acquire or hold:
+In addition to any constraint contained above, each Sub-Fund may not acquire or hold:

-- (1) transferable securities issued by a body corporate carrying in aggregate 20% or more of the votes which may be cast at a general meeting of that body corporate; - (2) non-voting shares representing more than 10% of the issued share capital of the issuing body corporate; - (3) more than 25% of the units in a collective investment scheme; - (4) more than 10% of the debt securities issued by any single issuing body; or - (5) more than 10% of the money market instruments issued by a single body.
+- (1) transferable securities issued by a body corporate carrying in aggregate 20% or more of the votes which may be cast at a general meeting of that body corporate; - (2) non-voting shares representing more than 10% of the issued share capital of the issuing body corporate; - (3) units representing more than 25% in value of the scheme property in: - 1. a second scheme that is not an umbrella or a sub-fund; or - 2. a sub-fund of a second scheme that is an umbrella. - (4) more than 10% of the debt securities issued by any single issuing body; or - (5) more than 10% of the money market instruments issued by a single body.